Skip to main content

 Providers

-Provider plugins are the interface between the LMS AI subsystem and external AI systems.
-Their focus is on converting the data requested by an Action into the format needed by the external AI services API, and then correctly providing the response back from the AI in an Action Response object.
+Providers are the interface between the AI subsystem and external AI.
+Their focus should be on converting the data requested into the format needed by the external AI, and then correctly providing the response back.

 See the Providers documentation for more information on developing Provider plugins.